expo/expo/docs/pages/eas-update/how-eas-update-works.md

 - The runtime version of the build and the target runtime version of an update must match exactly.
 - A channel can be linked to any branch.
 By default, a channel is linked to a branch of the same name.

 Let's focus on that last point.
 Every build has a channel, and we, as developers, can link that channel to any branch, which will make its most recent compatible update available on the branch to the linked channel.
-To simplify this linking, by default we auto-link channelse to branches of the same name.
+To simplify this linking, by default we auto-link channels to branches of the same name.
 For instance, if we created builds with the channel named "production", we could publish updates to a branch named "production" and our builds would get the updates from the branch named "production", even though we did not manually link anything.

 <ImageSpotlight alt={`Channel "production" linked to branch "production" by default`} src="/static/images/eas-update/default-link.png" />